-Lawrence A. Johansen is the retirement system's Director of Investments.
+Lawrence A. Johansen is the System's Director of Investments.
 In this role, Mr. Johansen serves as the primary staff liaison on investment matters.
-In addition, he directs all aspects of the retirement system's investment program including the development of recommendations regarding the retirement system's overall investment strategy and asset allocation; oversight of external portfolio managers; and promoting productive relationships with investment consultants and service providers.
+In addition, he directs all aspects of the System's investment program including the development of recommendations regarding the System's overall investment strategy and asset allocation; oversight of external portfolio managers; and promoting productive relationships with investment consultants and service providers.
 A brief biography of Mr. Johansen follows this report.

 Each fiscal year, NHRS produces a Comprehensive Annual Financial Report (CAFR) which details the operation and financial condition of the retirement system.
 This report also includes a financial section which outlines the funded status and unfunded actuarial accrued liability, in addition to other actuarial statistics.
-CAFR reports are available on the retirement system's website, www.nhrs.org.
+CAFR reports are available on the System's website, www.nhrs.org.